Edwin Greenslade Murphy: Legacy

-Murphy wrote a large amount of verse which he probably made little attempt to revise.
-It was inevitable that many of his poems should be little more than jingles, as is suggested in the title of his first volume.
-At his best, Murphy was a good popular poet, and the verses he wrote when his son enlisted during World War I, "My Son", succeed in expressing the mingled pride and anguish of the occasion, where a finer poet might have failed.
-Privately, Murphy was a born joker and a great teller of stories.
-In his newspaper column he fought for many a popular cause, and his humour and kindly satire made him the best-known and best-loved journalist of his time in Western Australia.

 Murphy is credited with only a fraction of the poems he wrote, for once he was established at the Perth "Sunday Times" (around 1902), he didn't put his name on his work in any of his several columns (his main one being "Verse and Worse") in the Sunday Times or in his column "A Mingled Yarn" in the Kalgoorlie "Sun".
 AustLit list only 191 of his poems (almost none from the "Sunday Times"), however we can make an estimate of his very prolific pen for each week he typically had 5 new poems (plus several short ditties), and, as his career spanned almost 40 years, this equates to a maximum of somewhere around 10,000 poems.

 In addition to his main column in the Sunday Times, between 1902 and 1904 he produced a series of short 3 verse limerick style caricatures of various personalities in Perth and on the Goldfields.
 These were illustrated firstly by Fred Roofy and later Dick Hartley, resident artists with Sunday Times.
 These went under the heading "Pictorial Posters" or "Familiar on the Fields", in all there are over 300 of them.
 Once again, after identifying himself as the author in the first few, he did not do this for the remainder.